Administrative divisions of Massachusetts: Organization

 Local schools are funded by one municipality.
 50% of the municipalities in Massachusetts use local schools for grades Kindergarten through 12.
 Local schools are administered by the municipality through an elected or appointed school committee, and are considered a department of the city or town government.
-In some cities, such as Cambridge and Malden, the city charter specifies that the mayor has a permanent seat on the school committee.
+In some cities, such as Worcester, Cambridge and Malden, the city charter specifies that the mayor has a permanent seat on the school committee.
 The capital city of Boston is subject to a special state law which allows the mayor to appoint a school committee of seven.
 The final budget control for local schools is held by the municipality (Mayor or Town Meeting, respectively), although the school committee receives an annual lump sum appropriation from the municipality, and "town-side" or "city-side" officials have no control over the allocation of School Department funds within the annual appropriation, which is controlled by the school committee.

 Any two or more municipalities may combine their public schools into one district and form regional schools.
 27% of the municipalities in Massachusetts have K-12 regional schools, while many other communities are served by local primary Schools and regional secondary schools.
 Regional schools are administered by a school committee that consists of representatives of the municipalities in the region.
 Final budget control for a regional district is still held by the voters of its member municipalities, however.
 Participating mayors and Town Meetings still vote on the bottom line of their share of the regional budget.
 If municipalities within a school district disagree (e.g., if one town funds 100% of the regional school committee's request, and another funds only 75%), a second round of decisions is taken.
 If the disagreement persists, registered voters within the regional district's boundaries assemble for a "district meeting," similar to a town meeting, at which a majority vote of attendees prevails.
 Each member city or town must then adjust its own budget to accommodate the voted assessments.